 Parents and their Deaf Children stems from a nationwide survey of parents with six-to-seven-year-old deaf or hard of hearing children, followed up by interviews with 80 parents.
 The authors not only discuss the parents’ communication choices for their children, but also provide how parents’ experiences differ, especially for those whose children are hard of hearing, have additional conditions, or have cochlear implants.
 Also, one chapter is devoted to families from minority cultures.
 The final section of this distinctive study offers solid advice for other parents of deaf children and also the professionals who serve them.

-Kathryn P. Meadow-Orlans is Professor Emerita at Gallaudet University and former Senior Research Scientist at Gallaudet Research Institute, Washington, DC.
+Kathryn P. Meadow-Orlans is Professor Emerita, Gallaudet University, Washington, DC.

 Print Edition: ISBN 978-1-56368-137-0, 6 x 9 casebound, 272 pages, tables, figures, references, index